-The Victoria Derby is held during the Melbourne Spring Racing Carnival and is the first big race in the Melbourne Cup Carnival.
+The 2017 Victoria Derby is held during the Melbourne Spring Racing Carnival and is the first big race in the Melbourne Cup Four Day Carnival.
 Worth $1.5 million in prize money, The Victoria Derby is held at Flemington Racecourse on the Saturday before the Melbourne Cup each year.
-The Group 1 race was first run in 1855, making it the oldest of Australia’s horse races.
+The Group 1 race was first run in 1855, making it the oldest of Australia’s Classic races.
 The Derby is run over a distance of 2,500 metres on Flemington’s left handed grass track.

 The Victoria Derby is the feature race of Victoria Derby Day, which is the only race day in Australia where every single race has Group Status.
 In recent years, Derby Day has become known as ‘Men’s day’ in the Fashion Stakes, and each year men compete in the ‘Fashions on the Field’ for money and prizes.
 It is customary for racegoers to wear black and white attire on the day.
 The Victoria Derby now attracts crowds that top 100,000 each year.

 Originally run over a distance of one and a half miles, the race’s distance was changed to 2,400 metres in 1972 due to the introduction of the metric system in Australia.
-The distance was then changed to 2,500 metres a year later when problems arose from the short run between the start and the finishing turn, posing dangers to the horses covering the 2,400 metre distance.
+The distance was then changed to 2,500 metres a year later when problems arose from the short run between the start and the first turn out of the straight.

-The Victoria Derby is a set weight race for three-year-old colts, fillies and geldings.
-In the race colts and geldings are required to carry 55.5 kilograms, while fillies must carry 53 kilograms.
+The Victoria Derby is a set weight race for three-year-old colts, geldings and fillies.
+In the race colts and geldings are required to carry 55.5 kilograms, while fillies must carry 53.5 kilograms.
 The first three horses to ever win the race were fillies named Rose of May (1955), Flying Doe (1956) and Tricolor (1957).
 However, no filly has been successful in recent years, with the last filly to win the Victoria Derby being Frances Tressady in 1923.
 During the years between 1931 and 1956 geldings were not allowed to compete in the Victoria Derby.

 In the Victoria Derby’s history only one horse has won the race more than once.
 A horse named Fireworks accomplished this by winning consecutive titles in both 1867 and 1868.
 Throughout the running of the Victoria Derby three horses have won their maiden in the race.
 This includes Martini Henry, a New Zealand bred horse, who won in 1883.
-More recently, Fire Oak in 1990 and Redding in 1992 won the Victoria Derby at their first start.
+More recently, Fire Oak in 1990, Redding in 1992 and Preferment in 2014 have won Victoria Derby as a maiden galloper.
 Other notable horses to win the Victoria Derby include Phar Lap (1929), Efficient (2006) and Lion Tamer (2010).
-Star of the Realm holds the record for fastest time at 2 minutes and 33.6 seconds for his run in 1991.
+Star Of The Realm holds the record for fastest time at 2 minutes and 33.6 seconds for his run in 1991.

 Victoria Derby Field